microsoft/promptflow/docs/reference/tools-reference/vector_db_lookup_tool.md

 # Vector DB Lookup

-Vector DB Lookup is a vector search tool that allows users to search top k similiar vectors from vector database.
+Vector DB Lookup is a vector search tool that allows users to search top k similar vectors from vector database.
 This tool is a wrapper for multiple third-party vector databases.
 The list of current supported databases is as follows.

 | Name | Description |
 | --- | --- |